-If you are planning on doing this trip with a rental car then check out Rentalcars.com.
+If you are planning to do this trip with a rental car, then have a look at Rentalcars.com.
 They check all the top car hire companies at over 53.000 locations to find the best deals for you:

 I started my trip in Durban, which is the third largest city in South Africa after Cape Town and Johannesburg and one of the most populated cities in South Africa.
 What is important to know as well is that Durban is Indian influenced, as it has the second largest Indian population after India.

 - A variety of Watersport are on offer all along the coastal line